lshpaner/lshpaner/content/home/experience.md

   description = """
   Responsibilities:

-  * Negotiated with escrow officers, title companies, banks & realtors, resulting in a 7% increase in profit margins
+  * Conducted crucial conversations with escrow officers, title companies, banks, and realtors relating to delinquent accounts
   * Aided in recovering 400k in monies owed to the home owners’ associations by facilitating claims on surplus funds
   """
 [[experience]]